 Purdue University’s College of Engineering offers interdisciplinary 30-credit master’s of science in engineering (MSE) and master’s of science (MS) programs.
 Concentrations are available in related fields of cross-disciplinary study.

-Prior to applying to this program, applicants must first be accepted by the graduate school which requires a bachelor’s degree with a minimum 3.0 GPA or higher.
+Before applying to this program, applicants must first be accepted by the graduate school which requires a bachelor’s degree with a minimum 3.0 GPA or higher.
 Graduates from this program are employed in a wide variety of manufacturing, service, and healthcare positions.

-The online master’s of science in quality assurance program at CSUDH synthesizes the disciplines of engineering, science, and management to prepare its graduates for work as quality engineers in the healthcare, government, and service industries.
-A balanced focus of technical and administrative educational principles gives graduates the management foundations needed to improve operational performance and implement service-based outcomes.
+The online master’s of science in quality assurance (QA) program at CSUDH synthesizes the disciplines of engineering, science, and management to prepare its graduates for work as quality engineers in the healthcare, government, and service industries.
+A balanced focus on technical and administrative educational principles gives graduates the management foundations needed to improve operational performance and implement service-based outcomes.

 The 30-credit master’s of science in quality and engineering management program at Tarleton State University provides students with technical and non-technical backgrounds with a solid foundational knowledge necessary to lead in the administrative field of manufacturing.
 The program is delivered entirely online and students can choose to attend full or part-time.
 Emphasizing leadership and how it applies in a manufacturing context, students in this program can expect to learn skills that will help them qualify for opportunities in satisfying and lucrative careers in manufacturing administration.

 This program is tailored for working professionals who want to level up their knowledge in this cross-disciplinary field of engineering.
 Students have the option of adding additional Six Sigma and statistics coursework to the degree program or a capstone project dealing with relevant, real-life industrial projects.